 In the 16th and 17th centuries the choir, the transept and the two side chapels were decorated in various ways.

 The left side aisle is graced with frescoes from the 14th and 15th centuries.
-The statues under the organ were made in the 16th century.
+The statues below the organ were made in the 16th century.
 There are also some funerary monuments.

 The Museo di Tesoro di San Lorenzo is located to the right of the chapel.
 This treasury of the cathedral holds liturgical items, altarpieces and reliquaries.